gslarsen/tasty-tours-mobile-app/README.md

 2. From the root/client directory run 'npm start' to generate a url with a barcode that can be scanned (android) or placed in camera view (ios), then open in the expo client

+Alternative approach for android devices only:

+Head to: https://expo.io/@glarsen/tasty-tours, where you can download the expo client and then scan the barcode.